jonscheiding/st-web-switches/smartapps/README.md

 This SmartApp and provides an API for accessing one or more smart switches.

-### Installation and Authentication

-Install the SmartApp by logging in to the SmartThings IDE and copy/pasting the code from this repository.
-For detailed instructions, see [SmartApp / DeviceType :”From Code” and “From Template”](https://community.smartthings.com/t/smartapp-devicetype-from-code-and-from-template/11255).

-To use the API directly, you'll need to get an OAuth token as described in the [SmartThings documentation](http://docs.smartthings.com/en/latest/smartapp-web-services-developers-guide/authorization.html).

 ### Features

 The SmartApp has the following basic features: